Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 server.
 It has the following categories:

 :0 "success":
-   The fetch completed without any error before the timeout elapsed.
+   The fetch completed without any error before the timeout elapsed and it included at least one suggestion.
+(Before Firefox 110.0, this category meant simply that the fetch completed without any error before the timeout elapsed regardless of whether it included any suggestions.)
 :1 "timeout":
    The timeout elapsed before the fetch completed or otherwise failed.
 :2 "network_error":